govinsprabhu/Behavioral_Cloning/writeup_template.md

 I have used data provided by the course to train the model initially, later found out the data was not suffiecient, since the model is suffering from overfitting.
 So I have added more data.
 Following additional data I have captured

+here is a sample image of center view
+[!image5]

  * Two full lap in the network
  * One full reverse lap
  * Recovery lap for getting car recorverd incase if it is going to side ways